 3. Take Down Cleaning Rod

 Sometimes your rifle doesn’t work flawlessly.
 Sticks and other forms of debris may be stuck in the barrel.
 A cartridge might also get stuck and you will need a way to take these out.
 A take down cleaning rod of the right size and diameter will help you keep your rifle in firing condition.
 Without it your only other option when stuck in the woods is to use a stick.
 Finding one that is the right length and shape could be next to impossible.
+Check this guide to learn how to choose the right cleaning rod.

 4. Fire Lighting Equipment